stellar-deprecated/docs/learn/get-started/readme.md

 You might want to host your own instance of Stellar Core in order to submit transactions without depending on a third party, have more control over who to trust, or simply to help make the Stellar network more reliable and robust for others.

-If there is not a Stellar Core instance in your country, you’ll need to set one up.

 ## Big Picture: The Stellar Network

 The Stellar network is a worldwide collection of Stellar Cores, each maintained by different people and organizations.
 The distributed nature of the network makes it reliable and safe.